MicrosoftDocs/visualstudio-docs/docs/extensibility/adding-a-menu-to-the-visual-studio-menu-bar.md

 By completing this walkthrough, you can create a menu named **TestMenu** that contains one command.

+:::moniker range=">=vs-2019"
 > [!NOTE]
-> In VS 2019, top level menus contributed by extensions are placed under the **Extensions** menu.
+> Starting in Visual Studio 2019, top level menus contributed by extensions are placed under the **Extensions** menu.
+:::moniker-end

 ## Prerequisites